MichAdebayo/salary_brief/README.md

 ## Overview

-The salary manager project calculates employee salaries for a company with three subsidiaries.
-The goal of the project is to determine the average, maximum and minimum salary of the compnay, both on a global scale and on a per subsdiary basis.
-The final results are vizualized using streamlit.
+The Salary Manager project performs salary computation and analysis for a company comprising three subsidiaries.
+It calculates the monthly salaries for all employees as well as the average, maximum, and minimum salaries at both the overall company level and individually for each subsidiary.
+Data processing and analysis are implemented using a modular architecture, ensuring a clear separation of responsibilities across different files and components.
+The final results are presented through an interactive Streamlit application, enabling intuitive visualization and exploration of the computed metrics.

-data processing, analysis, and visualization .
  This repository includes:
   - Raw data loading and cleaning (_load_data.py_, _employees_data.json_).
   - Export pipelines to generate subsidiary and global statistics (_export_data.py_, _salary_accounting.py_).
   - Batch reporting and console output scripts (_display_results.py_, _main.py_).